 The applicant is responsible to repay the loan as agreed.
 The loan will be reported on the applicant’s credit report and a lien put on the property.
 If an applicant fails to repay, the lien will remain on the property and prevent future transfer or sale of the property.
 All efforts will be taken to collect the loan to the full extent of the law.
 If a loan becomes past due, support will be provided to the applicant to bring the loan current and ensure they continue to make payments so the homeowner can remain in their home.

-Contractors are required to warranty the rehabilitation work performed for a period of 18 months.
+The State of Michigan requires that all contractors to warranty rehabilitation work performed for a period of 18 months.
 Additional warranties from the manufacturer may also apply.
 Warranties will be provided by the contractors upon completion of the work.

 Who qualifies as the client and/or the co-client?

 The client must be on the deed, demonstrate proof of occupancy and demonstrate they have lived in the home for six months.
-The co-client must be a permanent resident in the home.
 The co-client does not have to be on the deed and may have lived in the home for less than six months.

 All persons on the deed do not have to be listed as a co-client unless it is determined by the owners.
 A spouse is also not required to be listed as a co-client.
-However, anyone listed on the deed must sign off on the mortgage during the loan closing even if they are not the client or the co-client.
+However, anyone listed on the deed must sign off on the mortgage & promissory note at the loan closing even if they are not the client or the co-client.

 Why do I have to provide and document the income of all household members age 18 years or older?

 This is a federally funded program.
-The federal government requires the documentation of total household income for all program recipients.
-It is also used to determine eligibility for the program if the client does not live in the targeted area but is being qualified based on income.
-By providing income information, household members that are not the client and co-client are NOT responsible for responsible for making loan payments.
-This income information is collected for federal reporting purposes only.
+The federal government requires the documentation of total gross household income for all people living in the house that are 18 years of age or older.
+This income is used by the lender during the underwriting review to determine the debt ratios.
+Household members that are not the client and co-client are NOT responsible for making loan payments.

-Household income includes the income of the client, co-client (if applicable), and all person’s 18 years or older living in the home.
-The income of dependents over the age of 18 living in the household but attending college must be documented but is not included in the calculation to determine eligibility for the program.
+Household income includes the gross income of the client, co-client (if applicable), and all person’s 18 years or older living in the home.
+The income of dependents over the age of 18 living in the household but attending full-time college is not included in the calculation to determine eligibility for the program.

 What happens in the event of the death of a homeowner before the loan is repaid?

 In the event of the death of the property owner(s), assumption of the remaining loan balance is permissible under certain conditions.
-Validated heirs who qualify and intend to occupy the property as their principal residence may assume the loan and shall execute a new mortgage and promissory note for the balance.
+Heirs who qualify and intend to occupy the property as their principal residence may assume the loan and shall execute a new mortgage and promissory note for the balance with the lender.